fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

   mapOptions);
 ```

-In the same way we *included* our `example.js` file in the <head> section of `index.html`, we also incuded the Google Maps API.
+In the same way we *included* our `example.js` file in the <head> section of `index.html`, we also include the Google Maps API.
 This API is managed by another `.js` file, but this time it does not live within our project, but on the web.
 If you look at the include line, you can see the actual url (web address) of the file.

 ```
 <script type="text/javascript"